 Child Care Health - Medication

 If you feel your child needs medicine during the evening hours when he/she is home with you, please seriously consider if he/she is well enough to attend child care.
 If so, he/she most likely will also need medication during the day when he/she is in care.
 Please either give your child long-lasting medicine before arrival, or bring medicine to be administered throughout the day.
-Due to licensing rules and in order to avoid accidents and mistakes, I am able to give your child medicine only if you have completed, signed and submitted a Medication Authorization form.
+Because I am not medically trained, I cannot administer medication through special procedures like a nebulizer, inhaler, etc. Due to licensing rules and in order to avoid accidents and mistakes, I am able to give your child medicine only if you have completed, signed and submitted a Medication Authorization form.
 You can download a copy to bring with the medication, or use one of the copies behind the attendance form.
 Both prescription and non-prescription medications must be in the original container with the original label, and have your child's name, the correct dosage and administration directions written on it.
 All medication administered is recorded in the medical log, along with the dosage and time it was administered, and the initials of the caregiver who administered it.
 Parents have access to medical log entries concerning their child.

 Child Care Health - Preventative Care